mmalc/iDAAS/README.md

 Below is a breakdown of each of the components that make up the iDAAS Platform

 ## iDAAS Connect
 The problem of healthcare connectivity and data enablement has been around for decades.
 Vendors have had long standing practices of limiting paying customers to the data within the systems they operate and manage.
-As healthcare organizations prepare for their digital experiences, or look to re-evaluate their current digital experience capabilities, this is no longer a practice that can be tolerated or endured.
-Within iDAAS, this is the component responsible for providing connectivity to any systems is branded iDAAS Connect and then the market vertical and then the type of connectivity.
-Lets demonstrate that naming convention.

-iDAAS Connect Family of Offerings (These are linked to the respective code repositories):
+As healthcare organizations prepare for their digital experiences, or look to re-evaluate their current digital experience capabilities, this is no longer a practice that can be tolerated or endured. iDAAS Connect Family of Offerings (These are linked to the respective code repositories):

 * <a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-Clinical-IndustryStandards" target="_blank">iDAAS Connect Clinical - Industry Standards</a>: This connects specifically to clinical integration standards and specific protocols that might be required.
 For this component it is designed to connect to HL7v2 and FHIR based transactions.
 From an integration connectivity and standards perspective it can demonstrates the processesing HL7v2 messages of the following types from any vendor and any specifc message version from 2.1 to 2.8: ADT (Admissions), ORM (Orders), ORU (Results), SCH (Schedules), PHA (Pharmacy), MFN (Master File Notifications), MDM (Medical Document Management) and VXU (Vaccinations).
 For FHIR, we have included over twelve of the commonly used Clinical Resources.
 * <a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-Clinical-ThirdParty" target="_blank">iDAAS Connect Clinical - Third Party</a> : This connects iDAAS to receive data from almost two dozens connectors.
 The connectors include  JDBC (any jdbc compliant data source with a jar), Kafka, FTP/sFTP and sFTP, AS400, HTTP(s), REST and many more.
+* <a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-Clinical-MiddleTier" target="_blank">iDAAS Connect Clinical Middle Tier</a>: This component is specifically implemented to help keep the iDAAS Connect Clinical Industry Standards component small by moving the data streaming and HCDD-EIP (Healthcare Data Distribution and Enterprise Integration Pattern).
 * <a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-Financial-IndustryStandards" target="_blank">iDAAS Connect Financial Industry Standards</a>: This connects specifically to financial integration standards and specific protocols that might be required.
 For this component it is designed to connect to FHIR based transactions.
 For FHIR, we have included six of the commonly used Financial Resources.
 * <a href="https://github.com/RedHat-Healthcare/iDAAS-Connect-Financial-ThirdParty" target="_blank">iDAAS Connect Financial Third Party</a>: (Same as its Clinical counterpart above) This connects iDAAS to receive data from almost two dozens connectors.
 The connectors include  JDBC (any jdbc compliant data source with a jar), Kafka, FTP/sFTP and sFTP, AS400, HTTP(s), REST and many more.

 ## iDAAS DREAM
-* <a href="https://github.com/RedHat-Healthcare/iDAAS-DREAM/" target="_blank">iDAAS DREAM</a>:DREAM (Dynamic Runtime Extensible Automated Mgmt).
-Component for implementing features and capabilities withing iDAAS.
+* <a href="https://github.com/RedHat-Healthcare/iDAAS-DREAM/" target="_blank">iDAAS DREAM</a>:DREAM's design intent is to enable Red Hat, partners, SIs and developers to implement iDAAS and/or other capabilities internal or external to iDAAS in a dynamic manner without the need for stopping the platform and needing to restart it to work with data while adding new features.

 ## iDAAS Event Builder
-* <a href="https://github.com/RedHat-Healthcare/iDAAS-EventBuilder/" target="_blank">iDAAS Event Builder</a>: Ability to build POJOs to represent data in any manner needed for integration and these cana be invoked dynamically against dat within DREAM.
-Start with over 100 basic POJOs and add your own
+* <a href="https://github.com/RedHat-Healthcare/iDAAS-EventBuilder/" target="_blank">iDAAS Event Builder</a>: iDAAS Event Builder is what enables Red Hat, partners, SIs and developers to develop, extend or enhance the platform's ability to process data into any type of needed custom format for any type of needed processing. iDAAS Event Builder is designed to call out and invoke needed events and can be customized based on business needs very quickly.
+The only thing past cloning the source code is setting up the appropriate way to include iDAAS Event Builder jar files so that it can be included.
+If you do not wish to leverage the existing code, enhance or extend it developers are able to add their own custom code for processing and object building.

 ## iDAAS Data Hub
-<a href="https://github.com/RedHat-Healthcare/iDAAS-DataIntegration-DataHub/" target="_blank">iDAAS Data Hub</a>: Transactional insight and repository for all things ocuring within any iDAAS component.
+<a href="https://github.com/RedHat-Healthcare/iDAAS-DataIntegration-DataHub/" target="_blank">iDAAS Data Hub</a>: iDAAS Data Hub is where data relative to the platform is stored.
+Like the rest of iDAAS it is intended to be extensibile. iDAAS Data Hub is a platform to enable processing of data into the various components and data models included.
+The key things Data Hub is meant to ensure resources have data driven insights from ANY activity the iDAAS platform will do.
+A key thing to note in the data model and events the system focuses on is a way to associate one organization to many healthcare entities and to many applications and within each application any components wished to be defined.
+This is ALL up to the implementation.
+Because of this data enablement iDAAS focuses on enabling a detailed eventing model to iDAAS Data Hub for any activities the system does, this specifically is done through a transaction event which has a rich set of data attributes to track:
+* The iDAAS action being leveraged
+* The iDAAS component that is leveraging the action
+* The date and time of the action
+* The data involved within the component
+* A subset of other attributes depending upon the action type: sending application, transactions processed, transactions generated, processing times, response times, and several more.

 ## iDAAS UI
  <a href="https://github.com/RedHat-Healthcare/iDAAS-UI/" target="_blank">iDAAS UI</a> | User Interface for accesing iDAAS Data Hub.